Scientific NameChelonoidis carbonaria

 Diet Herbivore (primarily): leaves, grass, fungi, fruit and flowers; omnivore (occasionally): ants, termites, beetles, butterflies and worms

 Size and Age Males up to 34 cm (13 in) long, and weigh 9 kg (20 lbs); females up to 29 cm (11 in) long; average lifespan over 50 years

 Red footed tortoises are strangely communal in some of their activities, including sleeping and eating.
-Not being very fast locomotors, they tend to stay within a set range of the forest.
-When food becomes available, red-footed tortoises will alert other tortoises to the location of the food, often fruit that has fallen from a fruit tree, by leaving invisible scent trails that can be followed directly to the source.
+Not being very fast locomotors, they tend to stay within a set range of forest.
+When food becomes available, red-footed tortoises will alert other tortoises to the location of that food—by leaving invisible scent trails that can be followed directly to the source.
 They will also leave these scent trails to places such as burrows or fallen trees, so that they can rest together and take shelter from the heat of the day.